 there is a requirement under law, or authorised by law, or

 there is a requirement under an enforcement body.

-5.2.4.
-Curtin College will not disclose or externally publish personal information to third parties who are not related to Navitas or Curtin University, or allow them to directly market their products or services without the individual’s consent.
+5.4.4.
+Curtin College will not disclose or externally publish personal information to third parties who are not related to Navitas or Curtin University, with a view to allowing them to direct market their products or services without the relevant individual’s consent.

-5.3.
+5.5.
 Statutory Requirements for Collection and Disclosure of Personal Information

-5.3.1.
+5.5.1.
 Curtin College is required to collect and disclose information during a student's admission and enrolment to the College in order to meet our obligations under a range of legislative requirements.

-5.3.2.
+5.5.2.
 Common examples of the disclosure of information include: